Skip to content

 docker exec -it {Redis Container ID} sh -c 'exec redis-cli -n 5'

-DataFlux Func uses Redis database 5 by default
+DataFlux Func uses Redis database number 5 by default